Integrated inverted microscope functionality for CoreAFM

 Enhanced viewing ability

 The DIMO empowers you to conduct advanced experiments that require an inverted microscope, as is the case for many Bio AFM applications.
-It enhances your capabilities when using accessories like the petri dish holder (visible at the beginning of the video to the right), and does not obstruct any standard accessories that fit your CoreAFM (with the exception of the variable magnetic field sample holder).
+It enhances your capabilities when using accessories like the petri dish holder (visible at the beginning of the video to the right), and does not obstruct any standard accessories that fit your CoreAFM (with the exception of the variable magnetic field generator).

 The DIMO uses the internal illumination source for transmission optical microscopy.
 With the fluorescence option, light from an optical fiber can be easily guided into the CoreAFM for epi-illumination from the bottom.